Tentative Course Schedule

 Level: 100 | 200 | 300 | 400 | 500 | 600

 A study of earth materials and processes, including their impact on humans.
-Topics include mineralogy, formation of igneous, metamorphic and sedimentary rocks, geologic time, weathering and soil formation, glaciation, deserts and desertification, coastlines, earthquakes and seismology, and evolution of mountain belts and plate tectonics.
-Laboratory work includes the study of rocks, minerals, topographic maps and aerial photographs in preparation for a one-day field trip to Acadia National Park.
-Satisfies the General Education Lab in the Basic or Applied Sciences Requirement.
-Lec 3, Lab 3.
+Topics include plate tectonics, mineralogy, formation of igneous, metamorphic and sedimentary rocks, geologic time, weathering and soil formation, evolution of mountain belts, earthquakes, climate change, water cycle, and surface processes.
+This course may include field trips outside of class time.
+Laboratory work includes the study of rocks, minerals, topographic maps, and aerial photographs.

 ERS 102 – Environmental Geology of Maine